History of football in England

 The sport of association football has a long history in England.

-Folk football
+Early football

 All modern forms of football have roots in the "folk football" of pre-industrial English society.

 Early references (14th to 18th centuries)

 The earliest reference to football is in a 1314 decree issued by the Lord Mayor of London, Nicholas de Farndone, on behalf of King Edward II.
 Originally written in Norman French, a translation of the decree includes: "for as much as there is great noise in the city caused by hustling over large footballs in the fields of the public, from which many evils might arise that God forbid: we command and forbid on behalf of the King, on pain of imprisonment, such game to be used in the city in the future".
 The earliest known reference to football that was written in English is a 1409 proclamation issued by King Henry IV.
 It imposed a ban on the levying of money for "foteball".
 It was specific to London, but it is not clear if payments had been claimed from players or spectators or both.
 The following year, Henry IV imposed fines of 20 shillings on certain mayors and bailiffs who had allowed football and other "misdemeanours" to occur in their towns.
 This is the earliest documentary evidence of football being played throughout England.

 There is mention of football being played at Cambridge University in 1710.
 A letter from a certain Dr Bentley to the Bishop of Ely on the subject of university statutes includes a complaint about students being "perfectly at Liberty to be absent from Grace", in order to play football (referred to as "Foot-Ball") or cricket, and not being punished for their conduct as prescribed in the statutes.